spotinst/help/src/docs/managed-instance/features/root-volume-persistence.md

 When using the persist root volume option with Windows images, images created from snapshots as part of the recycle processes, will have a Platform parameter value of `Other Linux` (default behavior of AWS).
 This behavior can cause issues while trying to connect to the node.

-The following user data script can be added to the Stateful Node's configuration to create a new user and password as the machine boots up, which will later be used to connect to the node:
+This user data script can be added to the stateful node's configuration to create a new user and password as the machine boots up, which will later be used to connect to the node:

 ```powershell
 <powershell>